-For some apps, you'll likely be able to access a grid, called an App Dashboard, containing information on all the records you are allowed to view in that app.
-More on App Dashboards below.
+For some Apps, you'll likely be able to access a grid, called a Dashboard, containing information on all the Records you are allowed to view in that App.
+More on Dashboards below.

 The biggest difference between environment setup is based on whether or not a Suite is used in an environment’s configuration.

 A Suite is a customized display of the most important information across your environment and contains Widgets, which are used to organize relevant data.
 You may have a Counter Widget that tallies the number of invoices pending your approval, for instance.